robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 the command line`__, but variable files allow creating them dynamically and also make it easy to create other variable values than strings.

-Variable files are typically implemented as Python modules and there are two different approaches for creating variables:
+Variable files are typically implemented as modules and there are two different approaches for creating variables:

 `Getting variables directly from a module`_